monk-io/docs/docs/get-started/get-monk.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Install Monk Locally
+# Install MonkOS Locally

 Here's how you install, test, and upgrade Monk.

 :::note Prerequisites

-Monk requires [Docker](https://www.docker.com/) or [Podman](https://podman.io/) to be present and running on your system.
+MonkOS requires [Docker](https://www.docker.com/) or [Podman](https://podman.io/) to be present and running on your system.
 If you do not have either of these installed and running, please check out either [how to install Docker](https://docs.docker.com/docker-for-mac/install/) or [how to install Podman](https://podman.io/getting-started/installation) prior to installing Monk.

 :::

 :::note Prerequisites

-Monk on macOS requres Command Line Tools version 14.3.
+MonkOS on macOS requres Command Line Tools version 14.3.
 If you are using an earlier version of the Command Line Tools, you will be prompted to upgrade as part of set up.
 Note that the version of Command Line Tools is separate from the version of Xcode.
 If you are unsure what version of Command Line Tools you are running, you can check with: